perftool-incubator/tool-procstat/README.md

 # tool-procstat
-Tool subproject to facilitate collection and post-processing of data in /proc
+Scripts to help collect and post-process files in the /proc filesystem

+#### rickshaw.json
+A config file to describe how to run and post-process procstat, as well as where procstat should and should not run.